 View statistics on static de-identification

-In the Static Desensitization Result section, you can view the numbers of sensitive tables that SDDP de-identifies by using de-identification algorithms, de-identified tables, and de-identified fields.
+In the Static Desensitization Result section, you can view the number of sensitive tables that DSC de-identifies by using de-identification algorithms, number of de-identified tables, and number of de-identified fields.
 You can also view the proportion of tables for which static de-identification is configured in all sensitive tables.

 View statistics on and trends in anomalous activities

 The Anomalous Event Summary section displays the following statistics: